Natural Gas Laws and Incentives in Wisconsin

 Clean Diesel Grant Program

 The Wisconsin Department of Natural Resources (DNR) provides U.S. Environmental Protection Agency Diesel Emission Reduction Act (DERA) funding for projects that reduce diesel emissions in Wisconsin.
 Funding for between 25% and 100% of eligible projects costs is available to businesses, nonprofits, and public entities that reduce diesel emissions by replacing engines, retrofitting exhaust controls, purchasing new vehicles, or installing idle reduction equipment.
-DNR is accepting applications until January 3, 2020.
-For more information, including funding amounts and how to apply, see the DNR Clean Diesel Grant Program website.
+For more information, including funding amounts and application details, see the DNR Clean Diesel Grant Program website.

 Heavy-Duty Transit Bus Grants